marcogarofal/greedy_steiner/README.md

 - ✅ **Large problems**: When full enumeration is computationally prohibitive
 - ✅ **Practical decisions**: When you want to compare "baseline" vs "full resources"
 - ✅ **Initial analysis**: To understand if discretionary nodes provide significant benefit
+- ✅ **Strategic comparison**: When you need to evaluate the two extreme scenarios

 ## When to Use the Full Version